ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 Questions -- Should we set the RR to 1 for age groups for which we do not have rr estimates?

-Unit test in place? -- No. But should put one in place to make sure correct model numbers are being pulled.
+Unit test in place? -- No. Just pulls relative risks from the database and then does some light processing (e.g. gets age group midpoints)

 get_pafs